Canadian Network for International Surgery: Activities

 The CNIS has described itself as having a "4-pronged approach" to aid.
-This includes the development, delivery and adaptation of Essential Surgical Skills (ESS) and Basic Surgical Skills (BSS) courses, work in injury prevention, the exchange of surgical information and work in public engagement.
+This includes the development, delivery, and adaptation of Essential Surgical Skills (ESS) and Basic Surgical Skills (BSS) courses, work in injury prevention, the exchange of surgical information and work in public engagement.

-ESS and BSS Courses
+ESS and BSS courses

-The CNIS is engaged with academic departments or professional associations in the southern hemisphere; one reason why the CNIS was founded was to develop northern infrastructure in order to make Canadian surgeons more effective in an international situation.
+The CNIS is engaged with academic departments and professional associations in the southern hemisphere and was founded was to develop northern infrastructure in order to make Canadian surgeons more effective internationally.